Let’s get you up and rolling on a bicycle!

 - It’s fun!

 The below list is not mutually exclusive, mind you.
-You can flip back and forth, contradict yourself, or mix and match them to suit your own needs just like our government leaders do every day.
+You can flip back and forth, contradict yourself, or mix and match them to suit your own needs.

-Casual Rider – This is, in my opinion, the best kind of riding, where you do whatever you want to on a bike and enjoy yourself in the process.
-Sounds simple, right?
-It is!
+This is, in my opinion, the easiest way to get started.Just do whatever you want to on a bike and enjoy yourself in the process.

 Truth be told, the best bike for you to buy is whatever one you like the best.

-I think it’s wise to get a bike shop’s help in buying a bike that fits you, but other than that, go nuts.
-Yeah, suck it up and go find a bike shop in your area here.
+I think it’s wise to get a bike shop’s help in buying a bike that fits you.
+Even though you can adjust your bicycle to fit (more on this next section), it could still be potentially too large or small.
+Here’s how to find a bike shop in your area.

 Now, bikes do cost money.
 Expect to spend a few hundred bucks minimum at your bike shop.
 You don’t have to spend thousands, but you’ll have more fun on a decent bike than a heavy, crappy one from a department store.

 If you must buy as cheaply as possible, in my opinion, most people are best served with a steel-framed 80’s road bike.
-They’re cheap, nearly indestructible, and easy to find on Cragslist.
+They’re cheap, nearly indestructible, and easy to find on Craigslist.

 What kind of helmet should you buy?
 Giro, Bell, and Specialized all make good helmets.
 Try a few on and get a bike shop’s help with how it should fit.

-Blinky Lights – Get yourself a good set of blinky lights for your bike.
-I like the Blackburn Flea set, but also own the Spok LED light set, and the Planet Bike Superflash rear light.
-All are fine choices.
+#3) Blinky Lights – Get yourself a good set of blinky lights for your bike.

-Outside has the unmitigated gaul of getting dark without my consent every single day.
-It will do it to you, too.
+Outside has the unmitigated gaul of getting dark without our consent.
 It’s wise to have lights in these cases, so that you can be as visible as possible on the roadway.

-When I set off on a ride, I carry these things: A spare tube, tire levers, a CO2 inflater, a master link, a spare cylinder of CO2, and $20.
-Everything except the tube fits nicely into a little canvas bag that I slip into my center jersey pocket, which eliminates the need for a seat bag.
+Everything except the tube fits nicely into a little canvas bag that can slip into a center jersey pocket, which eliminates the need for a seat bag, which has a tendency to fall apart after a few hundred miles.